m4tice/py-prj-tmpl/README.md

     # pylint: skip-file
     ```

-You might not like it, but that's how I'd like to keep things in places ;)
+You might not like it, but that's my preference to keep things in places ;)